ErikaEckfeld/2600-Final/secondPage.md

-# Airports, Law Enforcement, The Government, Retailers, Phone Companies, and More
+# Airports, Law Enforcement, Retailers, Phone Companies, and More

 v v v Learn more about industires that utilize facial recognition technology below v v v